-To define the mapping between a destination protocol address and the data-link connection identifier (DLCI) or Frame Relay permanent virtual circuit (PVC) bundle that connects to the destination address, use the frame-relay map command in interface configuration mode.
+To define the mapping between a destination protocol address and the data-link connection identifier (DLCI) used to connect to the destination address, use the frame-relay map interface configuration command.
 To delete the map entry, use the no form of this command.